 M.01.07.01.02 / M.037

 The happiness that I experienced in recognising the mountains that had sheltered my childhood was soon disturbed.
-As soon as I was sufficiently master of myself to inspect objects in detail, I looked for my burrow and I discovered only a ruin.
+As soon as I was sufficiently master of myself to inspect objects in detail, I looked for my Burrow and I discovered only a ruin.
 I had thought much of my wife and my children, without being able to cast any light on the question as to whether they had shared my fate.
-On seeing my exposed burrow, I realised the terrible truth.
+On seeing my exposed Burrow, I realised the terrible truth.
 So long as I thought they had been able to escape, they must not be very far.
-No doubt but that they had asked asylum and protection of a family of our friends or of a populous enough tribe, settled higher up, whose chief was the first-born of my twenty-three children.
+No doubt but that they had sought asylum and protection from a family of our friends or from a populous enough tribe, settled higher up, whose chief was the first-born of my twenty-three children.
 I awaited the close of day to make a reconnaissance.
-Night had set in when I arrived at the door of my son’s burrow.
+Night had set in when I arrived at the door of my son’s Burrow.
 I called him by name, and in my impatience to press him to my heart, I hastened into the gallery.
 No one recognised the father’s voice.
 The whole tribe threw itself upon me as if I were a thief who comes by night, and for sure I would have perished under their blows if I had not taken flight, after having vainly tried to make myself known.
-They would have run me down; but I was slenderer than them all, having yet to taste the Mountain Clover, and I surpassed them in speed.
+They would have run me down; but I was leaner than them all, having yet to taste the Mountain Clover, and I surpassed them in speed.

-I reached then the burrow of our friends, our true friends, – at least I thought so, – our neighbours for a long time.
+I reached then the Burrow of our friends, our true friends, – at least I thought so, – our neighbours for a long time.
 This time I employed prudence.
-Having arrived at the entrance of the burrow, I introduced myself and I called the master of the dwelling softly by name.
-He came out, looked at me askance, appeared to inspect my collar, which shone in the moonlight; then he let out a sharp whistle.
+Having arrived at the entrance of the Burrow, I introduced myself and I called the master of the dwelling softly by name.
+He came out, looked at me askance, appeared to inspect my collar, which shone in the Moonlight; then he let out a sharp whistle.
 At the same instant wife and children ran up, and the whole family threw itself upon me with fury greater even than my son’s tribe.
 I had all the trouble in the world to extricate myself from their paws.

 After these two misadventures, I took refuge in some hole, resolved to await the dawn.
 This night seemed longer than all those of my captivity.
-At the first glimmering of dawn, I saw the inhabitants of the neighbouring burrows come out.
+At the first glimmering of dawn, I saw the inhabitants of the neighbouring Burrows come out.
 They had a restless air.
 They took no time for breakfast; they came and went, in an extraordinary state of unease, gesturing and exchanging the news of the night.
 Soon, on every mountain flank shrilled the whistle of alarm.
-I understood that it was meant for me and that they were organising a general battue to purge the country of the prowler who had disturbed the repose of two burrows.
+I understood that it was meant for me and that they were organising a general battue to purge the country of the prowler who had disturbed the repose of two Burrows.
 I was lost if they found me.
-Accordingly, I took flight in all haste, and I did not stop until I arrived at this high terrace, where there has never been a burrow and where it was little likely that they would come looking for me.
+Accordingly, I took flight in all haste, and I did not stop until I arrived at this high terrace, where there has never been a Burrow and where it was little likely that they would come looking for me.
 I spent two days here in the agony of my spirit, without taking food, without making for myself a shelter.
 I could almost have regretted my prison down below and the Man of the false blue eyes.
-At last, making a violent effort to overcome myself, I undertook the resolution to live alone and to devote myself to wisdom.
+At last, making a violent effort to overcome myself, I undertook the resolution to live alone and to devote myself to Wisdom.

 O Marmots, Marmots, it is to you and not to Men that I owe the darkest hours of my life!
 Even so, it is for you that I labour.
-When I have pierced the mystery of the Long Night, I will brave anew your burrows and I will teach you despite yourselves.
-I wish to reward you with good for the evil that you have made me to suffer.
+When I have pierced the mystery of the Long Night, I will brave anew your Burrows and I will teach you despite yourselves.
+I wish to reward you with good for the evil that you have forced me to suffer.

 M.01.07.01.03 / M.038